zlgonzalez/cascading.avro/README.md

 # cascading.avro-maven-plugin

-An Apache Maven plugin that generates classes with field name constants based on Avro record schema.
-This plugin is similar to standard Avro schema plugin used to generate specific objects for Avro records.
-For The plugin names generated classes by appending the word "Fields" to the record name.
-The generated class will have constant fields for all record fields, as well as, a field named ALL that lists all fields in the expected order.
+An Apache Maven plugin that generates classes with field name constants based on an Avro record schema.
+This plugin is similar to the standard Avro schema plugin used to generate specific objects for Avro records.
+The plugin creates names for generated classes by appending the word "Fields" to the record name.
+The generated class will have constant fields for all record fields, as well as a field named ALL that lists all fields in the expected order.

+The advantage of using the plugin is that given an Avro record Foo with field bar, you can use FooFields.BAR rather than the string "bar" in your Flow.
+Also it adds FooFields.ALL which lists all fields in the record, which is helpful as the last step of an assembly to ensure you're producing all fields.

 ## Acknowledgements
 This project has components of the original cascading.avro project as well as some from the [cascading-avro](https://github.com/MaxPoint/cascading-avro) project.